Georgia Tech Yellow Jackets Logo

 Georgia Tech Yellow Jackets Logo History

-Georgia Tech’s sports arm consists of eight men’s and seven women’s teams that compete in 17 sports.
-They are the Atlantic Coast Conference, Division I NCAA, and Football Bowl Subdivision members.
-According to the survey, four varsity teams were named national champions in the last century: 17th, 28th, 52nd, and 90s.
-In 2007, the tennis players won a resounding victory over the UCLA team.
+Georgia Tech’s sports arm comprises eight men’s and seven women’s teams competing in 17 sports.
+They are members of the Atlantic Coast Conference, a Division I conference within the NCAA, and the Football Bowl Subdivision.
+According to the survey, four varsity teams were named national champions in the last century: 17th, 28th, 52nd, and 90th.
+In 2007, the tennis players won a resounding victory over UCLA.

 What is Georgia Tech Yellow Jackets?

 These are the Georgia Institute of Technology sports teams competing in the Atlantic Coast Conference.
-Distinguished by their bright gold and white uniforms, they represent the ingenuity and perseverance of their engineering-focused university.
+Distinguished by their bright gold-and-white uniforms, they represent the ingenuity and perseverance of their engineering-focused university.
 The team’s mascot, a stylized yellow jacket named Buzz, entertains spectators with its memorable antics at sporting events.
-The institute’s athletic department is renowned for its baseball, basketball, and football achievements while maintaining high academic success.
-Bobby Dodd Stadium at Grant Field, one of the oldest college football stadiums, hosts thrilling football games.
+The institute’s athletic department is renowned for its achievements in baseball, basketball, and football, while also maintaining high academic standards.
+Bobby Dodd Stadium at Grant Field, one of the oldest college football stadiums, hosts thrilling games.

 1938 – 1967